ARRL November Sweepstakes

 A: We only order mugs once we know how many orders we need to fill.
 This helps us keep our costs down and eliminates inventory problems - either too many or too few mugs.
 As a non-profit organization, keeping our costs down is critical.

-The ARRL is again pleased to continue its PINS (Participation In November Sweepstakes) program for 2012.
 Anyone who completes 100 contacts on CW or Phone during Sweepstakes is eligible to purchase an attractive Participation Pins.
 Each pin includes the year and mode and has become a popular tradition in the November Sweepstakes event.

 Pins are based on claimed scores.

 To order your pins, attach a note to the front of your summary sheet indicating the number and type (CW or SSB) of pins ordered along with your check.
 If you enter electronically, send a copy of your summary sheet with a note and your check attached to Sweepstakes PINS, ARRL Contest Branch, 225 Main St, Newington, CT 06111.

 Q: Why does it take so long to send me my pin?